-Retrofit Shear Walls & Sheet Metal Blocking
+Repairing Shear Walls With Sheet Metal Blocking

 The most common way of addressing this problem is by removing the plywood, installing the blocking, and rebuilding the shear wall.
 This is a very labor intensive and expensive process.

-We use Technical Note N370C
+Another option is to use Technical Note N370C

 This Technical Note states: “Allowable shear values for blocked structural panel diaphragms are significantly higher than those for unblocked diaphragms.
 Where blocked diaphragm values are required, panel edges are typically blocked with 2x lumber framing and fastened in accordance with recognized schedules in order to achiever desired shear values.
 There are instances, however, where installation of lumber blocking may not be convenient.
 One alternative is to substitute sheet metal strips for lumber blocking at panel joints.
 The technique has been evaluated by APA-The engineered Wood Association and is discussed in the Technical Note”